Lockheed F-117 Nighthawk: Design

-When the Air Force first approached Lockheed with the stealth concept, Skunk Works Director Kelly Johnson proposed a rounded design.
+When the USAF first approached Lockheed with the stealth concept, Skunk Works Director Kelly Johnson proposed a rounded design.
 He believed smoothly blended shapes offered the best combination of speed and stealth.
 However, his assistant, Ben Rich, showed that faceted-angle surfaces would provide a significant reduction in radar signature, and the necessary aerodynamic control could be provided with computer units.
 A May 1975 Skunk Works report, "Progress Report No. 2, High Stealth Conceptual Studies", showed the rounded concept that was rejected in favor of the flat-sided approach.
+The resulting unusual design surprised and puzzled experienced pilots; a Royal Air Force pilot who flew it as an exchange officer stated that when he first saw a photograph of the still-secret F-117, he "promptly giggled and thought [to himself] 'this clearly can't fly'".

-The resulting unusual design surprised and puzzled experienced pilots.
-A Royal Air Force (RAF) pilot who flew it as an exchange officer stated that when he first saw a photograph of the still-secret F-117, he "promptly giggled and thought [to himself] 'this clearly can't fly.
-Early stealth aircraft were designed with a focus on minimal radar cross-section (RCS) rather than aerodynamic performance.
-Highly stealthy aircraft like the F-117 Nighthawk are aerodynamically unstable in all three aircraft principal axes and require constant flight corrections from a fly-by-wire (FBW) flight system to maintain controlled flight.
-It is shaped to deflect radar signals and is approximately the size of an F-15 Eagle.
+The single-seat F-117 is powered by two nonafterburning General Electric F404 turbofan engines.
+They were extensively modified to suit a stealth aircraft, such as to have a cooler operational temperature, and somewhat resembled a turbojet, instead.
+The engine was redesigned to produce a minimum of mass thrust, which eased the task of designing a suitable inlet and nozzle.
+To obscure the engine from enemy radar, a conductive metal mesh grill was installed in the intake, while the exhaust gases were intentionally mixed with cool air to lower the thermal signature.

-The single-seat Nighthawk is powered by two non-afterburning General Electric F404 turbofan engines.
-It is air refuelable and features a V-tail.
-The maximum speed is 623 mph at high altitude, the max rate of climb is 2820 ft per minute, and service ceiling is 43000 to 45000 ft.
+The aircraft is air refuelable and features a V-tail.
+The maximum speed is 623 mph at high altitude, the maximum rate of climb is 2820 ft per minute, and the service ceiling is 43000 to 45000 ft.
 The cockpit was quite spacious, with ergonomic displays and controls, but the field of view was somewhat obstructed with a large blind spot to the rear.